Kernel-rb/MyBlogs/README.md

 # MyBlogs 📝

-This repository contains code for a client-server application for managing blogs.
+This repository contains code for a simple blogging application.
+The application is built using the MERN stack (MongoDB, Express, React, Node.js).
+The application is still a work in progress and is not yet complete.

+- status: 🚧 Work in Progress 🚧
+- Stack: React, Node.js, Express, MongoDB , JWT , Bcrypt

 ## Directory Structure 📂